dancer1325/javascriptInfo-website/JS Language/modules/Introduction/sameExportGivenToAllImporters/README.md

 # Same exports objects given to all importers
-* If the export object is imported in several importers -> they share the same reference
+* if the `export` object is imported | SEVERAL importers -> share the SAME reference